friend0/platform-stack/README.md

 # ☰ Stack

-Stack is a tool for defining and running multi-object Kubernetes applications.
+Stack is a tool for defining and running Kubernetes applications.
 With Stack, you use a configuration file to define the services that make up your application.
-Then, with a few simple commands, you create and start all the services from your configuration.
+Then, with a few simple commands, you build and deploy all the services from your configuration.

 Stack is a generalized CLI for seamless test, development, and debugging across environments.
-Currently for local development only, stack has the potential to minimize dev/prod deltas, and to give developers a powerful set of tools for developing and maintaining services.
+Stack has the potential to minimize dev/prod deltas, and to give developers a powerful set of tools for developing and maintaining services.

 ## 🚀 Getting Started